 In this post, I will discuss the following.

 - Can ovulation cause bloating?

-- Bloating During Ovulation Remedies
+- Bloating During Ovulation VS Premenstrual Bloating

-- Other Signs of Ovulation
+- More Signs of Ovulation

 What is ovulation?

 The female eggs live in the ovaries.
 Normally, eggs will stay in the ovaries until they mature.
 The maturation process takes about 175 days.
 That is every five or six menstrual cycles, you have eggs that mature.
 Ovulation occurs when the ovaries release an egg from the follicle.

 Normally, this happens once every month, usually between days 11 and 21 of your cycle.
 And sometimes two eggs can be released.
-That is one way multiples (twins, triplets, quadraplets) occur.
+That is the first way multiples (twins, triplets, quadruplets) occur.

 Once the mature egg is released, it begins moving down the fallopian tube and waits for sperm to fertilize it.
 So, this day is the day you are most fertile.
 If you want to conceive, this is the day you should baby dance.
 Baby dancing the day before and after ovulation is also great!
 Your chance of conception will still be quite high during those days.

 But, if the egg doesn’t get fertilized, it is released from the body through the menstrual cycle.
-The menstrual period is the shedding of the uterine lining which is prepared for possible pregnancy.
+The menstrual period is the shedding of the uterine lining which is prepared for a possible pregnancy.